BBC National DAB: "Pop-up" services

-The BBC has experimented with short-term "Pop-up" digital radio stations, each broadcasting for approximately four days at a time, covering music festivals and other special events.
+The BBC has experimented with short-term "pop-up" digital radio stations, each broadcasting for approximately four days at a time, covering music festivals and other special events.
 The first to broadcast was BBC Radio 5 Live Olympics Extra in 2012, then BBC Radio 2 Eurovision launched for the first time in 2014, and was joined by BBC Radio 2 Country, BBC Music Jazz in 2015 and BBC Radio 2 50s in April 2016.
 When these temporary stations are on air, there is normally a reduction in bit rate of their parent station.

-Station closures
+Planned station closures

-BBC Asian Network was due to be axed in around 2011 after plans to close down the station were published.
-The BBC also planned to close 6 Music.
-Since then both stations have been saved from closure – 6 Music was retained after listening figures increased and a campaign was set up on Facebook which had 180,000 supporters.
+In 2010, the BBC published plans to close BBC Radio 6 Music and BBC Asian Network.
+These plans were later rejected, saving both stations from closure.
+Radio 6 Music was retained after listening figures increased and a campaign was set up on Facebook, which gained 180,000 supporters.